-This course will cover the prosecution of a criminal case beginning with the decision to prosecute through appeal.
-Subjects to be covered include, the Federal Rules of Criminal Procedure, as well as Fifth, Sixth and Eighth Amendment issues such as: preliminary hearings, bail, pleas and plea bargaining, jury selection, fair trials, sentencing and judgment, double jeopardy and post conviction relief.
+This course will cover the prosecution of a criminal case beginning with the decision to prosecute through appeal, including state and federal constitutional principles and procedural rules.
+Topics considered include issues related to the Fifth, Sixth and Eighth Amendments such as: preliminary hearings, bail, pleas and plea bargaining, jury selection, fair trials, sentencing and judgment, double jeopardy and post conviction relief.